ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

 **GraphQL Introspection and GraphiQL in production**:

 - Turn off Playground (`playground: false`) and introspection in production environment.
 This prevents attackers from easily discovering your schema and types.
 Only enable it in dev.
-- Apollo Server (and thus Nest’s GraphQL module) has an `introspection: false` option for production.
+- Ensar Server (and thus Nest’s GraphQL module) has an `introspection: false` option for production.

 **Rate Limiting**: